 - Accessories, foil, greaseproof paper or ovenware on the cooking compartment floor: do not place accessories on the cooking compartment floor.
 Do not cover the cooking compartment floor with any sort of foil or greaseproof paper.
 Do not place ovenware on the cooking compartment floor if a temperature of over 50 °C has been set.
 This will cause heat to accumulate.
 The baking and roasting times will no longer be correct and the enamel will be damaged. - Aluminium foil: Aluminium foil in the cooking compartment must not come into contact with the door glass.
-This could cause permanent discolouration of the door glass. - Silicone bakeware: Do not use silicone moulds or reusable baking tray liners, covers or accessories that contain silicone.
-Otherwise, the baking sensor may be damaged.
-Greaseproof paper with a silicone coating can be used. - Water in a hot cooking compartment: do not pour water into the cooking compartment when it is hot.
+This could cause permanent discolouration of the door glass. - Silicone pans: Do not use any silicone pans, or any mats, covers or accessories that contain silicone.
+The oven sensor may be damaged. - Water in a hot cooking compartment: do not pour water into the cooking compartment when it is hot.
 This will cause steam.
 The temperature change can cause damage to the enamel. - Moisture in the cooking compartment: Over an extended period of time, moisture in the cooking compartment may lead to corrosion.
 Allow the cooking compartment to dry after use.
 Do not keep moist food in the closed cooking compartment for extended periods of time.
 Do not store food in the cooking compartment. - Cooling with the appliance door open: Following operation at high temperatures, only allow the cooking compartment to cool down with the door closed.
 Do not trap anything in the appliance door.
 Even if the door is only left open a crack, the front of nearby furniture may become damaged over time.
 Only leave the cooking compartment to dry with the door open if a lot of moisture was produced whilst the oven was operating. - Fruit juice: when baking particularly juicy fruit pies, do not pack the baking tray too generously.
 Fruit juice dripping from the baking tray leaves stains that cannot be removed.
-If possible, use the deeper universal pan. - Oven cleaner: Never use oven cleaner in the cooking compartment when it is still warm.
-This may damage the enamel.
-Remove all food remnants from the cooking compartment and the appliance door before you next heat up the appliance. - Extremely dirty seal: If the seal is very dirty, the appliance door will no longer close properly during operation.
+If possible, use the deeper universal pan. - Extremely dirty seal: If the seal is very dirty, the appliance door will no longer close properly during operation.
 The fronts of adjacent units could be damaged.
-Always keep the seal clean.
-Never operate the appliance if the seal is damaged or missing. - Appliance door as a seat, shelf or worktop: Do not sit on the appliance door, or place or hang anything on it.
-Do not place any cookware or accessories on the appliance door.

-- Inserting accessories: depending on the appliance model, accessories can scratch the door panel when closing the appliance door.
+Always keep the seal clean. - Appliance door as a seat, shelf or worktop: Do not sit on the appliance door, or place or hang anything on it.
+Do not place any cookware or accessories on the appliance door. - Inserting accessories: depending on the appliance model, accessories can scratch the door panel when closing the appliance door.
 Always insert the accessories into the cooking compartment as far as they will go. - Carrying the appliance: do not carry or hold the appliance by the door handle.
 The door handle cannot support the weight of the appliance and could break.